Diocese of Rockford: Sexual abuse

-In 2002, after the story appeared in the media, Bishop Doran confirmed that Reverend Harlan Clapsaddle, a diocese priest, had sexually abused three brothers when they were children during the 1970s.
-When the boys complained about him in 1996 to the diocese, it removed Clapsaddle immediately after an investigation.
-The family said they urged Doran to report Clapsaddle to the police and search for other victims, but he instead told them to stay silent about it.
-The brothers each received a $27,000 cash settlement in 1997.
-After sending Clapsaddle away for treatment, the diocese re-assigned him to a nursing home on his return.
+In 2002, Bishop Doran confirmed that Harlan Clapsaddle had sexually abused three brothers when they were minors in the 1970s.
+When the victims complained about the priest to the diocese in 1996, Clapsaddle was investigated and then removed from ministry.
+Each victim received a $27,000 cash settlement in 1997.
 Clapsaddle was permanently removed from ministry in 2002.

-Reverend Mark Campobello pleaded guilty in 2004 to two counts of aggravated criminal sexual abuse.
-Two women had accused him of indecent touching when they 14 and 15 years old in 1999 and 2000.
+Mark Campobello pleaded guilty in 2004 to two counts of aggravated criminal sexual abuse.
+Two women had accused him of indecent touching when they 14-and 15-years-old in 1999 and 2000.
 He was sentenced to eight years in prison.
 The Vatican laicized Campobello in 2005.
-The two victims sued the diocese in 2004; they reached a $2.2 million settlement with the diocese in 2007.
+The two victims reached a $2.2 million settlement with the diocese in 2007.